imtiazx/arxiv_research_assistant/README.md

 - OpenAI GPT-4o-mini

 ### 📜 License
-**This project is open-source and available under the MIT License.
+This project is open-source and available under the MIT License.
-**---